shapeblue/QA-Portal/scripts/README.md

 # QA Portal Scripts Documentation

+## ⚠️ PRODUCTION ONLY - DO NOT RUN LOCALLY

+**These scripts run ONLY on the production server.** They perform database writes that must be executed by a single instance to prevent:
+- Race conditions
+- Duplicate data entries
+- Database constraint violations

+**For local development:**
+- ❌ Do NOT run any scraper scripts
+- ❌ Do NOT set up cron jobs for these scripts
+- ✅ Use the web application only (read-only operations)

 ## Overview

 This directory contains scripts for managing the CloudStack QA Portal's GitHub PR scraper and monitoring systems.